baraamallah/HARMUN_TRACKER/README.md

     *   Does not require login.
 *   **Superior Admin Panel (`/superior-admin`)**:
     *   Restricted access to a designated Owner UID via Firebase Authentication.
-    *   Manage system-wide lists of Schools and Committees.
+    *   Manage system-wide lists of Schools and Committees (add new ones).
     *   Manage administrator accounts (grant/revoke admin role for existing Firebase Auth users by providing their Auth UID).
     *   Manage System Settings (e.g., Default Attendance Status for new participants).
     *   Accessible via direct navigation or a conditional link in the sidebar if logged in as the owner.